 a.
 Within twenty (20) calendar days of the date of commencement of the administrative proceeding the Respondent shall submit a response to the Provider.

 b.
-The response shall be submitted in hard copy (with annexes) and in electronic form (without annexes).
+The response shall be submitted entirely in electronic form in accordance with Paragraph 2(b).

 c.
 The response shall: